 - Knowledge of Arabic

 Cesvi has a zero-tolerance approach to any harm to, or exploitation of, a child or a vulnerable adult by any of our staff, related persons or partners.

 Cesvi commitment to being a safe organization begins with the staff recruitment process which includes meticulous checks, such as criminal records checks or check disclosure of previous convictions, to ensure children and vulnerable people are safeguarded and abuse is prevented.
 Safeguarding checks are part of the selection process performance.

-Unfortunately, due to the high number of applications we receive, we are unable to provide feedback if unsuccessful at applicant stage.
+Please note: due to the high number of applications we receive we are unable to provide feedback if unsuccessful at applicant stage.
 Only short-listed candidates will be updated on the status of their application.